unikent/moodle-tool_adhoc/queue/README.md

 }
 ```

-All plugins should implement "\tool_adhoc\queue" and must have a class "manager".
+All plugins should implement "\tool_adhoc\queue" and must have a class "queue".
 See https://github.com/unikent/moodle-queue_beanstalk for an example implementation.